 Local Community Links:

-The Durham station is located on the campus of the University of New Hampshire; accordingly, the Downeaster service is quite popular with the students and faculty.
+The Durham station is located on the University of New Hampshire campus; accordingly, the Downeaster service is quite popular with the students and faculty.
 In the fall, riders receive a dazzling show outside their windows as the leaves turn colors and produce a fleeting mosaic of rich oranges, yellows, golds, and reds.
 On portions of the journey, the rail advocacy group TrainRiders/Northeast runs a host program in which volunteers assist customers on board by doling out useful advice about the train and the stations and towns along the route.

 The depot sits just north of the underpass below Main Street, and it is within walking distance of most of the major academic buildings and residence halls.
 The Boston and Maine Railroad (B&M) reassembled the one-story building at its current site in 1912; from the south façade, a covered, open-air waiting area extends along the tracks.
 Walls of buff brick rise from a coursed ashlar base of brown, rusticated granite blocks.
 These add a visual heaviness to the structure against which the lightness of the buff brick is a lovely contrast.